bromidr/bromidr.github.io/_posts/2019-07-31-invasive-species.md

 make known the dream to me, and its interpretation, you shall be cut in pieces, and your houses shall be made an ash heap.
 However, if you tell the dream and its interpretation, you shall receive from me gifts, rewards, and great honor.
-Therefore tell me the dream and its interpretation.”
-(Daniel 2:1-6 NKJV)
+Therefore tell me the dream and its interpretation.” <cite>Daniel 2:1-6 NKJV</cite>

 Nebuchadnezzar, the king of Babylon, had dreams.
 Dreams that he did not understand the meaning of.
 I reckon that this is because he did not have a